-Macapagal-Arroyo graduated valedictorian of her high school class at Assumption Convent.
-She studied at Georgetown University in Washington, D.C., and graduated magna cum laude from Assumption College with a bachelor’s degree in commerce.
+Macapagal-Arroyo studied at Georgetown University in Washington, D.C., and graduated magna cum laude from Assumption College with a bachelor’s degree in commerce.
 She later earned a master’s degree in economics from the Ateneo de Manila University, and a master’s degree and Ph.D. in economics from the University of the Philippines.
 Macapagal-Arroyo began her professional career as a teacher at Assumption College.
 She later became an assistant professor at the Ateneo de Manila University, and a senior lecturer at the UP School of Economics.

 Macapagal-Arroyo entered government service as an assistant secretary of the Department of Trade and Industry during the Aquino Administration in 1987.
-She also became Executive Director of the Garments and Textile Export Board, steering the garments industry to become the top net dollar earner for the country, and rose to the rank of Undersecretary of Trade and Industry.
-During her tenure in the Senate, she authored 55 laws on economic and social reform and was named “Outstanding Senator” several times.
-When she was elected vice-president, President Joseph Estrada appointed her concurrently as Secretary of Social Welfare and Development, a post she held until her resignation from the Cabinet on October 12, 2000.
+She also became executive director of the Garments and Textile Export Board, steering the garments industry to become the top net dollar earner for the country, and rose to the rank of Undersecretary of Trade and Industry.
+During her tenure in the Philippines Senate (1992 – 1998), she authored 55 laws on economic and social reform and was named “Outstanding Senator” several times.
+When she was elected vice president, President Joseph Estrada appointed her concurrently as secretary of social welfare and development, a post she held until her resignation from the Cabinet on October 12, 2000.

 - San Juan, Phillipines